Our mission at Daisy Family Health is to provide an avenue of health care services for the underinsured or uninsured.

 Comprehensive annual physical, well checkups, and evidenced based guidance from your provider.
 In the state of Arizona, NP's are allowed to provide care without a physician, but be rest assured we have several physicians as mentoring partners.

 We want to keep you out of the ER and urgent care centers with various ways to contact your provider.
 We understand that your body does not get ill from 9am-5pm.
 You will have access via phone, text or email to address your urgent care needs.
 Same day or next day care.
-Telemedicine appointments and home visits will be available as an option as well.
+Telemedicine appointments and home visits will be available as well.

 One stop wellness for the whole family at a fair price.
 Parents and their children deserve access to healthcare.
 Many emergency rooms are utilized as a doctor office.
 Let us keep you healthy, and keep you out of the emergency room.
 We welcome, men, women and children and cannot wait to become your partner in health.

 Comprehensive management of chronic diseases such as hypertension, COPD, diabetes, renal disease, and cholesterol.
 We want to try and keep you healthy as possible.
 We have access to specialist as needed for managing your disease and referral as needed.

 You deserve the best care for your healthcare dollar.
 Our affordable membership allows you as many visits as you need at no additional cost.
 In addition, most labs and in-office tests are deeply discounted.
 Shall you need services we do not provide, we negotiate steeply discounted prices for our members.

 Below is a list of care options Daisy Family Health members receive.